jason-mac/Lox-Interpreter/README.md

 This implementation also includes unit testing of the Lexer and Parser using Xunit.

+There is also set of notes type-setted in Latex for some of the chapters.

 ## Lox Language Features

 - Variable declaration and assignment